With barbeque season already here, homeowners should heed the following safety precautions in order to keep their families and property safe.

 Safety Recommendations for General Grill Use

 •Always make sure that the grill is used in a safe place, where kids and pets won’t touch or bump into it.
-Keep in mind that the grill will still be hot after you finish cooking, and anyone coming into contact with it could be burned.
+Keep in mind that the grill will still be hot after you finish cooking or we can also use other ways of cooking as gas, since gas cooker prices in sri lanka are incredibly low now a days.

 •If you use a grill lighter, make sure you don’t leave it lying around where children can reach it.
 They will quickly learn how to use it.